-Introduced in 2020, the Panda Mild Hybrid's 1.0-litre petrol engine and energy recuperation technology makes it around 30% more efficient than the 1.2-litre according to Fiat.
+Introduced in 2020, the Panda Mild Hybrid's 1.0-litre petrol engine and energy recuperation technology makes it around 30% more efficient than the previous 1.2-litre according to Fiat.
 It can return up to 57.6mpg and CO2 emissions are as low as 112g/km, making it attractive for company-car buyers in need of a cheap urban runaround.

-The standard Fiat Panda hatchback falls into insurance groups three to seven, so it won't be expensive to cover (as long as you have a reasonable driving record and claims history) and is an appealing choice for learner drivers or a first car.
+The standard Fiat Panda hatchback falls into insurance groups five to seven, so it won't be expensive to cover (as long as you have a reasonable driving record and claims history) and is an appealing choice for learner drivers or a first car.

 Fiat covers all its cars against mechanical faults for unlimited miles up to three years and the Panda is no different.
 This is pretty typical for the industry as a whole, although both the Hyundai i10 and Kia Picanto do better, with their manufacturers offering five and seven-year policies respectively.
 The paint is also covered for three years, while Fiat provides an eight-year anti-corrosion guarantee.

 The Fiat Panda is offered with fixed-price servicing, which makes budgeting for maintenance easier.
 You can choose to pay with interest-free monthly direct debit, allowing you to spread the cost over the time you own the car.
 The exact cost depends on how many services you want the plan to cover and your anticipated annual mileage.
 Or, you can go for the 'Easy Care' package.
 This can cover between one and five years and covers all parts and labour – including an oil and filter change if required.
 If you opt for this offer when the car's new, then you can cover the first three services for £400.